intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

   item (presumably because it overlaps or conflicts with other work in the IETF).

-Further, a group might reply to an incoming liaison statement, as in more detail discussed in the next section, however, of course the same requirements on consensus and approval as discussed in this section are applied.
+Further, a group might reply to an incoming liaison statement, as discussed in more detail in the next section; however, of course, the same requirements on consensus and approval as discussed in this section are applied.

 Liaison Statements can be generated at a WG, Area, or IETF level to another